proccaserra/rose2018ng-notebook/README.md

 is installed by default.

-# If Jyputer running locally, you'll need to set a python sparql kernel[IRKernel](https://irkernel.github.io/)
+# If running jupyter locally:

-is installed by default. up to be able to run SPARQL
+You'll need to set a python sparql kernel  up to be able to run SPARQL

 (based on https://github.com/paulovn/sparql-kernel)